elija33/JavaScript/README.md

         Can also react to mouse clicks, page reloads, and other actions.

+                            Document.Write()
+        if you want to writer something to show on the page permanent document.write()

+                                innerHTML
+        To change the contents of the DOM, use innerHTML combined with the element you want to change.

 This is a Review For JavaScript for University of Michigan